 See those buttons off to the right of each slider that say A1, A2, B1, B2, etc.?
-Those correspond to the PHYSICAL and VIRTUAL outputs you see on the lower right side of Voicemeeter.
-The program should be sending everything to A1 and B1 by default, and assuming your regular listening device is set to A1, when you speak you’re likely to hear your own voice.
-You can click A1 to turn it off, but before doing that, there’s a couple of additional things we can fiddle with here to really make your voice stand out:
+Those correspond to the PHYSICAL and VIRTUAL outputs you see on the lower right side, and tells you where sound is being routed.
+A1 and B1 should be lit up by default, and, assuming your microphone is set to A1, when you speak, you’re going to hear your own voice.
+You can click A1 to turn it off, but before doing that, there’s a couple of additional adjustments we can make here to help your voice stand out:

 “Gate” is your noise gate, cutting out sounds below a certain threshold.
 It’s particularly useful for removing static background noise.
 This may take some time to adjust properly, but as a general rule, you’ll want to slowly turn it up until you stop seeing activity on your mic, while also making sure it’s not so high that your normal speaking voice doesn’t pick up.

-At this point, when you’re happy with how you sound, click “A1” so that it’s no longer lit up – you should no longer hear yourself at this point – and click “B1” if it’s not on already.
-What we’re doing here is setting things up so that Voicemeeter is processing our audio with the tweaks we made above, then sending that audio to a virtual output that will be used later.
+At this point, when you’re happy with how you sound, click A1 so that it’s no longer lit up – you should no longer hear yourself at this point – and click B1 if it’s not on already.
+You’ve now set up Voicemeeter to process your audio with the adjustments made above, and that audio is being sent to a virtual output that will be used later.

 Setting up a Virtual Hardware Input – Discord

-Now, if you use Discord regularly to talk to others during your streams, this is where things get interesting.
-Remember how we set up VB-CABLE as a virtual audio device earlier?
+If you use Discord regularly to talk to others during your streams, this is where things get interesting.
+Remember how we set up CABLE Input as our default communication device earlier?
 This is where it comes into play.

 Now, in Discord, go to Settings > Voice Settings and change your input and output devices as follows:

-This sounds a bit counter-intuitive, but Input Device should be set to VoiceMeeter Output (VB-Audio VoiceMeeter VAIO), while Output Device should be set to CABLE Input (VB-Audio Virtual Cable).
+The naming scheme makes this looks a bit counter-intuitive, but Input Device should be set to VoiceMeeter Output (VB-Audio VoiceMeeter VAIO), while Output Device should be set to CABLE Input (VB-Audio Virtual Cable).
 People on Discord will now hear your crisp, clean audio that Voicemeeter is processing, while Discord will now send audio to Voicemeeter to be cleaned up before you – and your stream – hear it.

 Using Voicemeeter’s Virtual Inputs

-We’ve covered most of the basics, but to squeeze a little extra out of what Voicemeeter offers, we can also use the additional inputs it creates to manage individual audio sources via these three sliders right here:
+At this point, we’ve covered most of the basics.
+To squeeze a little extra out of what Voicemeeter offers, we can also use the additional inputs it creates to manage individual audio sources via these three sliders right here:

 You can also adjust the audio for any currently-running programs.
-If you right-click on the list (you see Discord and Firefox up there), it’ll bring up a larger list of running programs with small sliders you can adjust from left to right.
-These settings are not persistent, so don’t rely on them as a way to balance audio across individual programs.
+If you right-click on the list (where you see Discord and Firefox up there), it’ll bring up a larger list of running programs with small sliders you can adjust from left to right.
+These settings are not persistent, so don’t rely on them as a way to balance or manage audio across individual programs.

-This is where things start to get a bit advanced.
-You can use Voicemeeter to handle auto-ducking for you, meaning that when one source picks up on audio, such as your microphone, another source lowers, such as your default audio.
-If you’re familiar with setting this up in OBS, the idea is fundamentally the same, but it serves a slightly different purpose – this will lower the audio you hear on your own computer, as opposed to the audio on the stream.
+This is where things start to get more advanced.
+You can use Voicemeeter to handle auto-ducking for you, meaning that when one source picks up on audio at a certain threshold, such as your microphone, another source lowers, such as your default audio.
+If you’re familiar with setting this up in OBS, the idea is fundamentally the same, but it serves a slightly different purpose – this will lower the audio you hear on your own computer, as opposed to the audio that comes through on the stream.